mattwarkentin/R6methods/README.md

 This package is primarily designed for use by `R` package developers.
-If you are developing a package which contains `R6` classes, you can save yourself extra work defining S3 methods leveraging `R6methods`.
-`R6methods` is meant to be a lightweight addition for increasing `R6` generic support.
+If you are developing a package which contains `R6` classes, you can save yourself extra work, such as defining `S3` methods for common `R` generics. `R6methods` is meant to be a lightweight addition for providing increased `S3` generic support.

 The easiest way to benefit from this package is by depending on `R6methods` in your package `DESCRIPTION` file.